slowernews/wisdom-tldr/README.md

 ===
 ###On desperate targets

 Desperate people will risk anything in a fight.
-This gives them a huge advantage.
-They have nothing to lose.
-Careful.
+This gives them a huge advantage, they have nothing to lose.

 > *'Beware the fury of a patient man.' -- John Dryden*